jasonrdsouza/jasonrdsouza.github.io/web/post/wholistic-health-criteria.md

-+++
+---
-date = 2012-12-29T21:13:58Z
+date: 2012-12-29T21:13:58Z
+template: post.mustache
-draft = false
+draft: false
-title = "Wholistic Health Criteria" description = "Mainly for my own use, a short list of things I do to stay healthy."
+title: "Wholistic Health Criteria"
+description: "Mainly for my own use, a short list of things I do to stay healthy."
-+++
+---

 A list of things to do to maintain good health!